 -- John 1:1-5

-What does it mean to be a best friend?
+Next he challenges us to question what it means to be a best friend.
 Obviously Peter was one of Jesus' best friends and yet he denied him vehemently.
 Jesus tests Peter three times after the Resurrection: "Peter do you love me?"
 (John 21:15-17) But is it really a 'test' as we often present it or is it Jesus removing the veil of sin, the self-loathing and fear of failure?
-Is he really moving past the sin to the reason he chose Peter in the first place?
-"Feed my sheep."
+He is really moving past the sin to the reason he chose Peter in the first place: Jesus desires that Peter"Feed my sheep."

-Jesus asks with the word "agape" and Peter answers with the word "philo".
-Eventually Jesus shifts to "philo" with Peter but a very strong form.
+In this story Jesus asks Peter with the word "agape" and Peter answers with the word "philo".
+Eventually Jesus shifts to "philo" with Peter but a very strong form of the word.
 Jesus realizes and acknowledges the place where Peter is, but he warns him in the next passage as to the difference between the two words.

 Such must have been the case between Thomas and King Henry.
 But how different the reaction and the outcome!
 When Thomas seems to suddenly get religion, Henry reacts exactly the opposite of the true king, Jesus.
 He refuses to accept Thomas as he is, where he is and though the outcome is the same, Henry fails to forgive and accept that opposite reaction.
 Thomas dies at the off-handed remark of Henry who refuses the level of 'love' that Thomas can give him.

 Certainly, like Peter, Thomas was no saint in his life.
 As David Knowles observes in his biography, while many of his contemporaries admired Thomas, no one but the king whose words killed him claimed to have loved him.
-Still while no saints in life they both certainly were in their death.
+Still while no saints in life both Peter and Thomas certainly were in their death.
 Jesus makes saints out of sinners, and that is our hope!